limsammy/samuelharrison.net/_posts/2017-06-03-project-enigma.markdown

 ## The Offset

-- The date of the message encryption is grabbed in the format of DDMMYY, for example `020315`
+- The date of the message encryption is grabbed in the format of DDMMYY, for example `020315`*
 - This date, as an integer, is squared (412699225) and the last four digits are taken from this squared number (9225)
 - The first digit is the _A_ offset (9)
 - The second digit is the _B_ offset (2)
 - The third digit is the _C_ offset (2)
 - The fourth digit is the _D_ offset (5)

+*Ruby's built in [DateTime library](https://ruby-doc.org/stdlib-2.3.1/libdoc/date/rdoc/DateTime.html) was immensely helpful for everything related to dealing with and manipulating dates.

 ## Generating The Full Encryption Key

-Once the key and offset are generated, the respective ID numbers are simply added together to determine the distance for each rotation.
-In the example above, the rotations would be as followed:
+Once the key and offset are generated, the respective ID's (_A_, _B_, _C_, and _D_) are simply summed together to determine the distance each rotation needs to travel.
+In the example above, the rotations would be as follows:
 - _A_: 50
 - _B_: 17
 - _C_: 54
 - _D_: 26

-# Problematic Approach Details, and Some Bonus Code Snippets :)
+# Detailing our Problematic Approach, and Some Bonus Code Snippets :)

 My partner and I first decided to research not only Enigma's protocols, but other `String` type encryption methods as well.
-After messing around with a very simple single-table [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) we settled that the first "module" (this application was written before I learned real modules) we would build as the basis of the application would be a `CipherBuilder` object.
-Due to the Caesar Cipher's concept of a lookup table, we settled on representing our four virtual "rotors," or _lookup tables_, as a `Hash` datatype - the keys being our charmap, and the values being the charmap with the `offset` variable generated with the current date and the `rotation` variable being a randomly generated 5 digit number.
+After messing around with a very simple single-lookup-table [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) we settled on our first "module" (this application was written before we learned the correct ettiquete of an actual module), a cipher-table builder.
+We would build this as the basis of the application, which we named `CipherBuilder`.

+Due to the Caesar Cipher's methodology of a lookup-table, we settled on representing our four virtual "rotors," or _lookup-tables_, as a `Hash` datatype - the keys being our ordered charmap, and the values being the charmap with the shift being the key + offset for each index.

-*Note:* Due to leading zero's being excluded in `Integer` datatypes, we had to write a quick hack to cast that variable as a `String` whilst it's being stored, converting it back to an `Integer` for all math-related functions, and of course the logic of determining whether a key needs a leading 0 added or not.
+*Note:* Due to leading zero's being excluded in `Integer` datatypes, we had to write a quick hack to cast that variable as a `String` while it's being stored.
+From there, we had to convert it back to an `Integer` for all of the math-related functions, and of course the logic of determining whether or not a key needs a leading 0 added or not.
 Here is that snippet of code:
 {% highlight ruby %}
 def generate_key(length = @length)
   key = rand(10**@length)